Oxford’s premier mixed voice choir

 We are one of the best-known large choirs in the country, with a history which goes back 128 years, and have performed with some of the greatest composers, conductors, orchestras and soloists.

 If you are looking to join a choir with a welcoming atmosphere, high standards and a passion for performing great music, we would love to hear from you!
-We currently have vacancies in all voice parts and are keen to hear from anyone who is interested in singing with the choir.
-Come along to one of our two open rehearsals on 7th & 14th October to experience singing with Oxford Bach Choir.
-Our membership secretary Ruth, will be happy to help with any questions, on membership@oxfordbachchoir.org.
+Our Membership Secretary Ruth, will be happy to help with any questions, on membership@oxfordbachchoir.org.
+We usually hold auditions at the start of each term (October, January and April).

 You can read more about what being a member of the choir entails in the “Join the Choir” at the bottom of this page, or click here https://www.oxfordbachchoir.org/join-the-choir/.